Posted by Jim Earman ● Thu, Feb 08, 2024 @ 08:00 AM

 - How are you going to mark it?

 What you are going to mark and where you are going to mark it have to do with the specific laser marking software that you are using.
-Jimani Langoliers use Prolase Laser Marking Software exclusively, and you can learn more about the software by viewing the Prolase 7 Fiber Laser Marking Software Tutorial.
+Jimani Fiber Laser Marking Systems use either Leopardmark or Prolase Laser Marking Software exclusively.

 Generally, the most challenging question to answer for new users is, “How are you going to mark it?”
 To address that question, one needs to know a bit about how the fiber laser and the marking system work.